nextcloud/documentation/admin_manual/installation/installation_linux.rst

 Follow the wizard to complete your installation
 ***********************************************

-For setting up your ownCloud instance after installation, please refer to the :ref:`install-wizard` section.
+For setting up your ownCloud instance after installation, please refer to the :doc:`installation_wizard` section.